x8699876/Rapid-Delete-Pro/README.md

 ## Tech Stack
 The project is a good showcase of the
 * GUI builder with maven in IntelliJ IDEA to build a Swing GUI.
-* Multi threading using java concurrent ThreadPoolExecutor
+* Multi threading using java concurrent ThreadPoolExecutor to performs tasks in parallel.
-* Recursive walk algorithem
+* Recursive walk algorithem.

 ## Download